|Oracle® Database Migration Assistant for Unicode Guide

 You must first perform a successful full database scan in the DMU with the Assumed Database Character Set property set to the real character set of the data.
 In this case, the assumed database character set must be different from the current database character set or else nothing will be done.
 The

-CSREPAIR script will not proceed if the DMU reports the existence of invalid data.
-It will, however, proceed if changeless or convertible data is present from the scan.
+CSREPAIR script will not proceed if the DMU reports the existence of data with invalid binary representation.
+It will, however, proceed if data that is changeless, convertible or exceeding length limits is reported in the scan results.

 The target character set in the assumed database character set must be a binary superset of US7ASCII.